SysCV/sam-hq/README.md

 Updates
 -----------------
-:fire::fire: **SAM for Video Segmentation**: Interested in intersecting SAM and video segmentation?
+:fire::fire: **SAM for Video Segmentation**: Interested in intersecting SAM and video?
 HQ-SAM is supported by [DEVA](https://github.com/hkchengrex/Tracking-Anything-with-DEVA) in its text-prompted mode!
-Also, check the work [MASA](https://github.com/siyuanliii/masa) for multi-object tracking with SAM.
+Also, check the work [MASA](https://github.com/siyuanliii/masa) and [SAM-PT](https://github.com/SysCV/sam-pt) with SAM.

 :fire::fire: **SAM in 3D**: Interested in intersecting SAM and 3D Gaussian Splatting?
 See our new work [Gaussian Grouping](https://github.com/lkeab/gaussian-grouping)!
 Also, if you are interested in intersecting SAM and NeRF, please see work [SANeRF-HQ](https://github.com/lyclyc52/SANeRF-HQ)!